armytag/langs/speedlang23/grammar.md

 <p class="source">1689th 5MOYD</p>
 </div>

-## Story of the Sea
+## Story of the Sea [^13]

-The following story reflects how Pucaxwa speakers view the ocean as a source of both risk and opportunity.
+The following story reflects how Pucaxwa speakers view the ocean as a source of both risk and opportunity.[^14]

 #### Pucaxwa